anilv4/cmy/README.md

 # cmy
-"cmy" stands for Clear Mind YAML.
+DUMP your thoughts and CLEAR your mind using "cmy".
 Pronounced as, c-mee . . .